comperical/MirrorEncode/README.md

 </pre>

 ### Running the Examples

+This package has several pieces of example code that serve to illustrate the techniques.
+The examples are meant to be illustrative, not practically useful.

+The most technically sophisticated example is the WordBasedModeler in the StringEncDemo.
+This example shows how the encoder can take different logical paths
+	through the encoding process, depending on the data it is sending.
+In particular, it detects whether the next block of text to send is a
+	miscellaneous character (punctuation or whitespace) or a regular word string.
+If it is just a character,
+	it transmits the character using a simple character model.
+If it is a full word,
+	it encodes the longest prefix of the word that has been seen in the data so far.
+Then it transmits any additional characters required to fill out the word.
+Of course, it must transmit an additional flag to the decoder to indicate
+	which option is coming down the pipe (misc. char or full word).

 There are two main example types, one for images and one for text.
 There are a couple of test data items in the data/ directory.